Seattle, Washington : A Savory + Sweet Travel Guide

 Of course I had to try a couple Coffee shops in Seattle, none of which were Starbucks.
 The original Starbucks Coffee opened at Pike Place Market in 1971.
 Starbucks was packed and I thought to myself, “don’t you all have a Starbucks on literally every corner of your home town?”
 The last thing I wanted was Starbucks, so I made it my mission to get coffee from other places.
 I’m not knocking Starbucks, at all, I just wanted to try something different.

 Address: 616 E Pine St, Seattle, WA 98122

 One thing I love about Coffee shops that I don’t get from Starbucks is “coffee art.”
 I seem to enjoy my coffee much more when the barista takes the time to make a leaf or kitty cat in the froth.
 My husband really enjoyed Stumptown’s the chocolate cold brew with milk.
 Literally the best chocolate milk ever!
 We were bouncing off the walls for literally 17 minutes.

 Address: 171 S Jackson St, Seattle, WA 98104

-I’m a sucker for sweets and Zeitgeist Coffee had a killer assortment of morning pastries to pair with their roasted coffees.
+Zeitgeist Coffee has a killer assortment of morning pastries to pair with their roasted coffees.
 Zeitgeist provides a place different from the typical “out of a box” corporate coffee shop.
 The vibe is warm and the coffee is hot, great place to bring your laptop and watch the busy “hustle and bustle” of the downtown strip.
 Their sprinkled, cake donuts and white chocolate mocha (soy) top my list.

 Thank you for reading my Sweet + Savory Seattle Travel Guide…